McLennan byelection cancelled | Smoky River Peace River Express

 South Peace News

-A byelection scheduled for April 20 in the Town of McLennan to fill a vacant councilor seat has been cancelled altogether.
+A byelection scheduled for April 20 in the Town of McLennan to fill a vacant councilor seat has been cancelled.

-That’s the word the town received from Municipal Affairs Minister Kaycee after the regular town council meeting April 14.
+It’s the word the Town received from Municipal Affairs Minister Kaycee after the regular council meeting April 14.

 “Therefore, the Town of McLennan council will operate with one vacant councillor position until the next general municipal election on Oct.
 18, 2021,” returning officer and CAO Lorraine Willier says in an e-mail April 16.